limoka/DSP-Mods/Mods/LDBTool/README.md

 Feel free to contact me via Discord (Kremnev8#3756) for any feedback, bug-reports or suggestions.

 ## Changelog
+### v2.0.3
+- Removed caching of string protos and grid indexes.
+Now only if a player has changed value manually will it be overwriting the default.
+With this old config files were purged.
+A backup is saved in case players had some important settings there.
+### v2.0.2
+- Fixed some old mods causing missing method exception.
+Please note that using MethedEx.Copy in your mods is unrecomended.
+It will be removed soon.
 ### v2.0.1
 - Fix README
 - All Protos can now be seen in Proto view menu